replicatedhq/help-center/content/guides/support-bundle/spec.md

       output_dir: /docker/my-container
 ```

 The `docker ps` command only includes running containers, by default.
 If you want to include all, containers, you could change this spec to be the example below.
-Note the capitalized `All` because that's how Docker's seriaization library receives this.
+Note the capitalized `All` because that's how Docker's serialization library receives this.
 Replicated doesn't translate these options; we pass them directly through to the command.

 ```yaml
 -specs: